mhbsiam/cafe/CAFE/docs/STREAMLIT_UPGRADE.md

 This document accompanies the dependency bump from **Streamlit 1.41.0 → 1.58.0** and records (a) what changed for CAFE, and (b) the newer Streamlit capabilities worth adopting in follow-up work.
-No feature below is implemented yet — this is a prioritized backlog.
+No feature below is implemented yet.
+This is a prioritized backlog.

 ## Why the scientific stack did not move